Cindy Grosso, The Charleston School of Protocol and Etiquette

 Liz Ohrablo, Senior Tax Associate, Dixon Hughes Goodman LLP

-Liz Ohrablo, CPA, graduated from the Fisher School of Accounting’s 3/2 program with both her Master of Accounting and Bachelor of Science in Accounting degrees in May 2015.
-Liz began her career as a tax associate with Dixon Hughes Goodman’s Jacksonville office in August 2015 after completing two internships with the firm.
-Through the firm, Liz has been heavily involved with the UF recruiting team, the social committee, and the Jacksonville branch of DHG’s Women Forward Initiative.
-Beginning in July, Liz was selected to be the Vice President of the Accounting and Financial Women’s Alliance (Northeast Florida chapter), a professional alliance committed to providing continuing education, service, and networking opportunities to women in the accounting and finance industries.
+“Liz Ohrablo, CPA, graduated from the Fisher School of Accounting’s 3/2 program with both her Master of Accounting and Bachelor of Science in Accounting degrees in May 2015.
+Beginning her career in August 2015, Liz is currently a senior tax associate with Dixon Hughes Goodman’s Jacksonville office.
+Through the firm, Liz has been heavily involved with the campus recruiting team, the social & wellness committee, and the Jacksonville branch of DHG’s Women Forward Initiative.
+Liz previously served as the Vice President of the Accounting and Financial Women’s Alliance (Northeast Florida chapter), a professional alliance committed to providing continuing education, service, and networking opportunities to women in the accounting and finance industries.